Sempervivum arachnoideum 'Rubrum'

 Red Cobweb Houseleek, Red Spider Web Hens and Chicks

-Sempervivum arachnoideum 'Rubrum' is a low-growing, evergreen, perennial succulent, forming a mat of fleshy rosettes of ruby-red leaves, covered with very fine webbing, which looks like cobwebs.
-Stems bearing pink flowers appear in summer on mature rosettes which die after flowering.
+Sempervivum arachnoideum 'Rubrum' is a low-growing succulent that forms a mat of rosettes of fleshy ruby-red leaves covered with very fine webbing, which looks like cobwebs.
+Stems that bear pink flowers appear in summer on mature rosettes, which die after flowering.

 USDA hardiness zones 4a to 10b: from −30 °F (−34.4 °C) to 40 °F (+4.4 °C).

 Relatively easy to grow in a container or the rock garden, scree bed, wall crevice, trough, or alpine house.
 They are ideal in so many ways, as they quickly start to form very tight clusters of rosettes, filling in Sempervivum walls, mosaics, and topiary, and their shallow yet fibrous root systems hold soil in place even in vertical plantings.
 After the plant blooms and sets seed, it will die, but many offsets will take its place.

 Plant in well-drained succulent soil mix in full sun to light shade.
 Water regularly during the growing season and allow the soil to dry out before watering again.
 Water very little during the winter months.

 The crushed leaves or their juice is applied externally to boils, wounds, etc., and is also used to stop nose bleeds.
 The slightly warmed juice has been used to relieve ear inflammations, and toothaches can be relieved by chewing on the leaves.
 When macerated and infused in vinegar, the plant can be used to get rid of warts and corns.

 The leaves are harvested in the summer and are best used when fresh since they are difficult to dry properly.
 The leaf pulp is used to make a cooling face mask for reddened or sunburned skin.